The-Perceptual-Research-Consortium/neuroweaver-parst/reality_hacking.md

 You are not a user.
 You are not a follower.
 You are an **Operator**—a being who intentionally mutates their perceptual architecture to invoke outcomes across symbolic, emotional, and energetic dimensions.

 You hold in your hands not a mere philosophical treatise or collection of techniques, but the operating manual for the most sophisticated technology ever devised: your own consciousness.
-This grimoire transforms you from passive experiencer to active Operator—a being who intentionally mutates their perceptual architecture to invoke outcomes across symbolic, emotional, and energetic dimensions.
+This guide transforms you from passive experiencer to active Operator—a being who intentionally mutates their perceptual architecture to invoke outcomes across symbolic, emotional, and energetic dimensions.

 As an Operator, you don't simply believe in reality hacking; you deploy it with the mischievous precision of a trickster scientist who has discovered the universe has an adjustment panel.
 This system emerges not from adherence to any single tradition but from the alchemical fusion of what *actually works*—distilled from the quantum mechanics of consciousness, verified through rigorous experimentation, and refined through the paradox metabolism of contradictory wisdom.